Learning Task Priorities from Demonstrations: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} human-robot transfer of bimanual skills is a growing topic of research in robot learning.
-As the number of available dual-arm platforms and humanoid robots increases, the existing learning and control algorithms must be transformed to accommodate the constraints imposed by this morphology and to take full advantage of the repertoire of tasks that such robots can perform \cite{Smith2012}.
-Among the available learning techniques, Programming by Demonstration (PbD) \cite{Billard2008} looks appealing but has so far mostly addressed the problem of extracting invariant patterns in uni-manual or single-task movements.
-This article addresses the problem of extending this principle to the extraction of more elaborated features such as simultaneous configuration and operational space constraints, and task prioritization.
+\IEEEPARstart{T}{he} human-robot transfer of bimanual skills is a growing topic of research in robotics.
+As the number of available dual-arm platforms and humanoid robots increases, existing learning and control algorithms must be reformulated to accommodate the constraints imposed by these morphologies and to take full advantage of the repertoire of tasks that such robots can perform \cite{Smith2012}.
+Learning from Demonstration (LfD) \cite{Billard2008} is a particularly promising direction to achieve a seamless transfer of bimanual abilities, but it has so far mostly addressed the learning of uni-manual and single-task skills.
+This article aims at extending the LfD paradigm to the learning of elaborated features that arise during bimanual manipulation in humanoids, particularly task prioritization.

-As humans, we employ rich bimanual coordination behaviors on a daily basis (e.g., tying knots, moving heavy or bulky objects, sweeping the floor), as well as complex decision-making such as which arm should be favored when the two must handle incompatible tasks.
-Most research on learning bimanual skills exploits operational space formulations (e.g. \cite{Silverio15,Gams14TRO,Umlauft14ICRA,Lioutikov2014,Likar15,Ureche14}).
-However, if skills contain constraints in configuration space, such as a preferred posture or an arm movement for which joint trajectories are more important than end-effector position, such operational space formulation is insufficient for correct task execution.
-Similarly, bimanual robots, especially humanoids, are often required to perform dexterous dual-arm skills that require handling multiple tasks in parallel that can sometimes be conflicting.
-These conflicts can occur at various levels, such as when determining how to use the torso joints if both arms are required by the task, or how to switch between poses while keeping balance.
-Endowing robots with the ability to learn how to handle such priority constraints is an important challenge in the learning of robot controllers.
-This problem relates to the challenge of organizing movement primitives not only in series but also in parallel, which has often been overlooked.
+As humans, we employ rich bimanual coordination behaviors on a daily basis (e.g., tying knots, moving heavy or bulky objects, sweeping).
+For this reason, most research on bimanual skill learning exploits operational space formulations (e.g. \cite{Gams14TRO,Umlauft14ICRA,Lioutikov2014,Likar15,Ureche14,Calinon12Humanoids,Silverio15}), that focus on task space \textit{constraints}, e.g. demonstrated coordination between end-effectors and object-related movements, that need to be reproduced precisely in order to successfully complete a task.
+However, constraints also arise in configuration space, for example as preferred body/arm postures or movements for which joint trajectories are more important than those of end-effectors.
+In such scenarios, operational space formulations alone are insufficient for correct task execution.
+Similarly, humanoids are often required to perform dexterous dual-arm skills that demand handling multiple potentially conflicting tasks in parallel.
+These conflicts can occur at various levels, such as when determining how to use the torso joints if both arms are needed (Fig.\ \ref{fig:COMANPriority}), or how to switch between poses while keeping balance.
+Endowing robots with the ability to learn how to handle priorities is an important research problem.
+It relates to the challenge of organizing movement primitives not only in series but also in parallel, which is often overlooked.